Cristiansotogarcia/huurly_1.0/README.md

 ## Database Scripts

 The scripts in `src/scripts` interact directly with your Supabase project.
+The former `seedDatabase.ts` utility has been removed, so only administrative scripts remain.
 They expect the following environment variables to be set before running:

 ```env
 SUPABASE_URL=<your-supabase-url>